melorian94/Minecraft-DQN-RL/README.md

 # Minecraft-DQN-RL

 This repository provides and in-depth analysis of several Deep Q-Network (DQN) approaches in terms of performance and hardware footprint.
 Our target mission is a partially observable navigation problem, modeled in Minecraft, a state-of-the-art training and testing environment for research focusing on lifelong learning.
-The aim of this work is to compare several approaches fairly on a common task.
+The aim of this work is to compare several approaches fairly on a common task and provide several performance measurements.

 # Prerequisites